Jiuso1/Margaret/README.md

 ![Margaret's main window](./mainWindow.png)

-## English
+# What it is

-Margaret is named after Margaret Hamilton (software engineer in charge of programming Apollo 11).
-It is a platform that seeks to improve the lives of all computer users by quantifying the hours per application, in order to better manage the time we spend between screens.
-Right now Margaret only quantifies the hours per application in Windows, but in the future it will be multiplatform and will support full synchronization between our devices.
+Margaret is named after Margaret Hamilton (software engineer in charge of Apollo 11).
+It is a platform that seeks to improve the lives of all computer users by quantifying the hours per application, in order to manage better the time we spend between screens.
+Right now Margaret only quantifies the hours per application in Windows, but in the future, it will be multiplatform.

+# Considerations

+As Margaret was my first big project, I made huge mistakes: writing its code in Spanish and not using software engineering (UML, design patterns, etc).
+Due to that fact, the project needs refactoring, but the good thing is that I've started to do so.
+I've translated all the code using DeepL and Microsoft Copilot, and I'm sure we'll reach clean code!

+# Known bugs

+* BG_00: If you add or delete a program, you need to restart Margaret to see any changes in the main window.

+# To do

+* Solve BG_00.
+* Transform multiple variables declaration to single variable declaration.
+* Generate a PlantUML class diagram and simplify it.
+* Apply design patterns.

+# Try Margaret

+## Recommended (updated)

+Clone this repository, open it with Qt Creator, and execute.

+## Not recommended (deprecated)

+Download the old Spanish [installer](https://sourceforge.net/projects/margaretgui/).

+# Project license and attributions

 The license chosen is the GPL v3.0 license.

-If you want to check out our app, just download the [installer](https://sourceforge.net/projects/margaretgui/).

 Talentedly made [moon icon](https://www.flaticon.com/free-icons/moon) by Freepik.

-## Español

-Margaret recibe su nombre en honor a Margaret Hamilton (ingeniera de software encargada de la programación del Apollo 11).
-Es una plataforma que busca mejorar la vida de todos los usuarios y usuarias de informática. ¿Cómo?
-Cuantificando las horas por aplicación, para así gestionar mejor el tiempo que pasamos entre pantallas.
-Ahora mismo Margaret solo cuantifica las horas por aplicación en Windows, pero en el futuro será multiplataforma y admitirá una total sincronización entre nuestros dispositivos.

-La licencia escogida es la licencia GPL v3.0.

-Si quieres probar nuestra aplicación, simplemente descarga el [instalador](https://sourceforge.net/projects/margaretgui/).

-Talentoso [icono lunar](https://www.flaticon.com/free-icons/moon) realizado por Freepik.